 - Frequent exercise appropriate for size and age

 - A happy life that includes ample affection and appropriate discipline

-One way to prevent certain heart diseases in pets is to give your pets quality pest and parasite prevention as often as required.
+One way to prevent certain heart diseases in pets is to give your pets quality parasite prevention as often as required.
 Correct dosage and administration is very important in terms of safety and efficiency.

 Sadly not all types of heart disease can be prevented.
 Still, investing in the wellbeing of your pets (physically, emotionally and financially) and providing them with a stress-free environment is important no matter what the situation.

 Although old age is inevitable, there is a lot that can be done in conjuction with your veterinarian to give your pet happy, healthy golden years.
 Old age is not a disease, but it does predispose your pet to many diseases for example heart disease.
 Working closely with your veterinarian will help detect symptoms prematurely and institute treatment promptly.
 Make sure you take your senior pets for annual wellness checks, particularly if they are a breed prone to heart disease.